Skye’s Story

 I have had occasion to wonder why it is that the movement, and possible fluidity of the boundaries of ‘reality’ causes such denouncement and ridicule from those who are educated to ‘know better’.
 Does being ‘real’, (knowing better), mean that they have had it proved to them that the box called the modality/ science/ set of facts is immutable?

+There my much wanted daughter was, stuck in a well body with a ravaged brain – its wiring in tatters.
+They had missed a crucial point – it was a baby brain – hence a quickly developing one.
 Why was no one interested in attempting to get some, if not all of the apparently dormant brain cells that we never use – and are there apparently as ‘spares’ – up and running the show in lieu of their dead and hence useless neighbours?
 A term ‘collateral sprouting’ was bandied about.
 As an infant’s brain had suffered this astonishing insult, it potentially had the tools to recover – we when little are incomplete – this is why our heads grow so much from birth.
 I could see why I needed help to ‘fix’ her broken brain – but I seemed to be in the wrong century – much like a compound fracture in medieval times probably killed the sufferer – whereas now, it is a routine panel beating job at the emergency department of any hospital.

 Hence, I received counseling from a psychiatrist, who gave me the ‘good’ news that though I was not clinically depressed, that I could do with weekly chats to relieve myself of the inadequacies I perceived to be within my own teenage year’s relationship with both parents.

-My daughter had been through a medical catastrophe.
-She was left as human garbage.
-She could not get past ‘Go’ in the game of life.
 She was unlikely to survive, much less live in a world that would accept her, and here he was waffling about a world long gone (my adolescence) – when I had a window of opportunity (her baby brain developing) that everyone was ignoring.

-I searched for another framework that allowed some likelihood of rehabilitation for her vastly damaged brain, hence rescuing her, and my futures.
+I searched for another framework that allowed some likelihood of rehabilitation for her vastly damaged brain, hence rescuing her, and my futures

 I found programmes and instigated vast changes in our lives to accommodate the extreme busyness that was now to be part of it all.
 Life continued.
 All the while, the dream, some would say, the obsession was to end up with the one I thought that I was ‘supposed’ to have had.
 Nothing spared.
 I also realised that if I found myself in a similar situation, I would be appreciative of someone intervening on my behalf.
 I also knew that if anything happened to either of my sons, I would also have rallied, in the event of medical inertia, to the cause.
 After all, that was what I was employed professionally to do for others.